Testare/freeform/README.md

 * Storing deserialized representations as well, and only serializing when needed
 * Caching serialized/deserialized forms, and only generating them when required
-* Support for more serde implementations (serde_json, toml, ron, etc.)